About The Club

 Born in the heart of the Sturt District in 1897, the SDCC has a very proud and distinguished history.
 The club has played a key role in the development, promotion and progress of the game in South Australia and has in recent times produced several Australian Test players, including Wayne “Flipper” Phillips, Shaun “The Wild Thing” Tait, Shelley Nitschke and Megan Schutt.

-Since its inception, the SDCC has achieved premiership success on over 100 occasions, the greatest number of any South Australian District Cricket club.
+Since its inception, the SDCC has achieved premiership success on over 100 occasions, the greatest number of any South Australian Premier Cricket club.
 We are extremely proud of this achievement and we are continually striving to add to this tally.

 The SDCC calls the picturesque Price Memorial Oval at Angas Road Hawthorn home and this is where post match gatherings and functions are held throughout the season.